TommyMandex/timestomper/readme.md

 # Timestomper

-This app converts timestamps in free text files, line-by-line.
+This app converts timestamps in text files, line-by-line.
 It was made to combat the non-standardised date/time fields tools output.

 Give it an input file (\-\-infile) and the format type of dates and/or times in that file, then an output format (in the style of a python datetime.strftime - examples can be found in the strftime.md file).